 As a foreign national, you have 2 options to qualify.
 First, you may take the DSCR path and use the property’s cash flow rather than your personal income.
 See the DSCR guidelines mentioned above.

 The second option is to qualify using your own personal income.
-You would need to ask an accountant for a letter stating your self-employment income for the past two years and year-to-date (YTD).
-Note that letters written in a foreign language must be translated to English by a certified translator.
+The lender will ask for an accountant letter stating your self-employment income for the past two years and year-to-date (YTD).
+Note that letters written in a foreign language must be translated into English by a certified translator.

 Understandably, being self-employed and a foreign national at the same time comes with higher risks and requires lenders to be more conservative.
 As a result, their maximum LTVs are relatively lower than the other programs on our list.
 Specifically, the maximum LTVs are: